Moveworks: Technology

 The Moveworks platform comprises a multitude of specialized machine learning models, such as variants of the BERT language model.
 These models are trained on historical support tickets in order to process and fulfill new requests; for example, answering policy questions, accessing software, and editing email groups.
 As of October 2021, Moveworks is capable of resolving requests written in across 100+ languages.

 A central goal of Moveworks' machine learning process is to augment the "small data" of its customers.
 Training deep learning models often requires very large data sets; for example, millions of annotated requests for a new laptop.
 Whereas few companies possess a sufficient quantity of such requests from their own employees, Moveworks leverages Collective Learning across many companies to make high-accuracy predictions about how to resolve a given issue.

-Integrations and partnerships

-Moveworks has announced partnerships and co-marketing initiatives with several business communication tools, including Microsoft Teams, Slack, and Cisco Webex.
-The Moveworks platform enables employees to leverage workflows and find resources housed in many applications, via a user interface in these communication tools.

-Consequently, the platform integrates with a variety of enterprise applications: IT Service Management platforms, Identity and Access Management tools, knowledge management systems, and facilities management systems, among others.